 One of my works was also the basis of a ten-part series by PennLive in 2020.

-That November, I emailed a health official and two leaders of a homeless advocacy group to suggest church pews, then-vacant gymns, etc. to meet the need for more beds. ("Ways to provide more beds for the homeless") (Also see landturn.com/blog/homeless-during-covid.)
+That November, I emailed a health official and two of the leaders from a homeless advocacy group to suggest church pews, then-vacant gymns, etc. to meet the need for more beds. ("Ways to provide more beds for the homeless") (Also see landturn.com/blog/homeless-during-covid.)

-A response came less than a month later, when PennLive published its series on homelessness with multiple angles similar to the points of my email (e.g. "Scenes from a homeless shelter on a cold night amid the coronavirus").
+A response came less than a month later, when PennLive published its series on homelessness with angles similar to the points of my email (e.g. "Scenes from a homeless shelter on a cold night amid the coronavirus").

-Leadership for one organization of which I'm a member also switched one of its planks to homeless charity from a stated interest in human trafficking awareness the month before.
+Leadership for one organization of which I'm a member also switched one of its planks to homeless charity from a stated interest in human trafficking the month before.